 Howard Chapman, Buildingtalk Editor, reports on the major trends in construction in Europe that will be highlighted at Le Mondial du Bâtiment Innovation Awards.
 The winners will be announced at Le Trianon in Paris on 18th September and Buildingtalk will have all the details in our industry newsletter emailed the following morning.
 You can subscribe free via this link.

-Next month I will be in Paris for the 2017 Innovation Awards, representing Buildingtalk as one of the specialist media that form part of a panel of around 100 Expert Juries that also includes representatives of institutions, certification bodies, contractors, project owners, businesses, distributors and specialist trades.
+On 18th September I will be at Le Trianon in Paris for the 2017 Innovation Awards, representing Buildingtalk as one of the specialist media that form part of a panel of around 100 Expert Juries that also includes representatives of institutions, certification bodies, contractors, project owners, businesses, distributors and specialist trades.

 Many of the major pan-European construction product companies competing for the awards have manufacturing facilities in the UK.

 The prize-winners will be chosen by a Grand Jury meeting on 6 September, reviewing the 89 nominees chosen from the 217 entries.
 The winners will be revealed at the Le Mondial du Bâtiment Awards Ceremony at Le Trianon in Paris on 18 September 2017.